Nillcon248/ngx-base-state/README.md

 ### *BaseState*

+Base class for all kinds of states.
+You can create your abstract class based on `BaseState` to store the necessary custom data.

 | Name               | Type                       |  Description                                                        |
 |:-------------------|:---------------------------|:--------------------------------------------------------------------|
 | data$              | Observable<T \| null>      | state data stream                                                   |